 Sometimes, our producers use local suppliers for small parts.
 We now know all of these suppliers and have incorporated them into our monitoring process for hazardous substances; we provide training on how to deal with chemicals and regularly analyze their chemical testing.
 With coordinated efforts between quality management, purchasing and our team, we are implementing measures that help suppliers achieve constant improvement.

 »Businesses that deliberately take responsibility for all of their economic activities are an important pillar for promoting global economic, social and technological progress in harmony with nature.«

 VAUDE Vendor Management is a comprehensive system which we use to guide and support our partners throughout the entire business relationship.
 The business relationship is divided up into 6 phases: Selection process, vetting, supplier assessment, strategy meeting, development and termination.

 We have developed a strict system for the assessment of potential partners.
 Our local experts inspect their production sites by using detailed checklists divided into three areas: Social standards, environmental management and quality.
 In addition, we sit down for intensive talks with the management team to see whether their working methods are compatible with our approach and whether we can work together.

-Then, we decide whether the new partner is a good fit for us, or not.
+Then, we decide whether the new partner is or isn’t a good fit for us.

-All our partners must sign an agreement to comply with our requirements and agree to work together with us on further improvements.
+All our partners must sign an agreement to comply with our requirements and agree to work together with us on continuous improvements.

-VAUDE has trained its local teams of experts so that they can check the performance of our partners with regards to our sustainability criteria.
+VAUDE has trained its local teams of experts so that they can check the performance of our partners with regard to our sustainability criteria.
 We have developed a special tool for the purpose that covers both international standards and local laws.
-Sewing manufacturing sites come under the FWF Scope and are audited regularly by the FWF.
+Sewing manufacturing sites come under the FW Scope and are audited regularly by FW.